DataBooster/DbWebApi/README.md

 ### What is it?

 DbWebApi is a .Net library that implement an entirely generic Web API for data-driven applications.
 It acts as a proxy service for web clients to call database (Oracle + SQL Server) stored procedures or functions out-of-box without any configuration or extra coding, the http response JSON or XML will have all Result Sets, Output Parameters and Return Value.
-If client request a CSV format (accept: text/csv), the http response will transmit the first result set as a CSV stream for almost unlimited number of rows.
+If client request a CSV format (accept: text/csv), the http response will transmit the first result set as a CSV stream for large amounts of data.
+DbWebApi also supports xlsx (Excel 2007/2010) format response for multiple resultsets (each resultset presents as an Excel worksheet).

+In other words, DbWebApi provides an alternative way to implement your Web APIs by implementing some stored procedures or functions in database.
+The DbWebApi will expose these stored procedures or functions as Web APIs straight away.

 ### What are the benefits of DbWebApi?